X

 The Role of Drought in Vegetation Establishment & Survival

-In its observable lifetime in the Southwestern United States, the Dolores River has demonstrated two different components of drought.
-The first is a low summer flow style that is commonly found in un-dammed hydrologic systems.
-This style of drought can even cause rivers to run completely dry some years.
-The second style of drought is one with low or no spring peak flows caused by runoff being stored in upstream dams or catchments.
-It it unusual to be able to separate the impacts of these 2 components of drought, but the Dolores is unique: There are two different time periods that each mimic one of these components of drought, described below as Post Diversion (1889-1984), and Post Dam (1984-Present).
+In the recorded history of the Dolores River (e.g. written and photographic records) two different styles of drought have occurred.
+The first is a low summer flow style that is commonly found in un-dammed hydrologic systems in the Southwest.
+Because water was diverted from the Dolores River for agriculture starting in 1889, the summer drought pattern was exaggerated and often caused the river to run completely dry during mid- to late summer.
+The second style of drought is one with low or no spring peak flows caused by runoff being stored in upstream reservoirs for use in irrigated agriculture.
+It is unusual to be able to separate the impacts of these 2 components of drought, but the Dolores is unique: There are two different time periods that each exhibit one of these styles of drought, described below as Post Diversion (1889-1984), and Post Dam (1984-Present).

 Post Diversion (1889-1984)

 In 1889, one of the largest irrigation projects in the Southwest at the time was completed.
 The Montezuma Tunnel irrigation project cut through 5,200 ft of earth to deliver water to the Montezuma Valley.
-The Montezuma diversion would reach up to 700 CFS during peak growing season, when water resources were in highest demand.
-During summer droughts however, the diversion would either run dry or low.
+The Montezuma diversion would carry up to 700 CFS during peak growing season, when water resources were in highest demand.
+During summer droughts when water is most scarce, all of the flow in the river channel may be diverted to keep water flowing through the diversion at all times.

 On old black and white photo of a tunnel with water surrounded by cliffs.